 John 17:3, "The only true God."

-"And this is eternal life, that they may know Thee, the only true God, and Jesus Christ whom Thou hast sent," (John 17:3, NASB).
+"And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent," (John 17:3).

 The Jehovah's Witnesses, among others, cite John 17:3 as a proof text to deny the Trinity and claim that Jesus Christ is not God.
 They reason is that if Jesus were God, then He would not have called the Father, "the only true God."
 If the Father is the only true God, then it must require that Jesus cannot be God.